leandrodalbo/cms-tech-task/README.md

 ## Context

-Your mission (if you choose to accept it) is to try and build a very simple version of the Content Management Service service.
+Your mission (if you choose to accept it) is to try and build a very simple version of the Content Management Service api.

 The Content Management Service is a tool internal staff use to create ordered lists of sports/competitions/events/markets etc which are shown on site.
 For example, the site may have a list of "popular sports", and during a weekend of football we may want that to be top of the list, and other sports lower down.